cyberw/aiolocust/README.md

 ## Installation

-AIOLocust is just a regular Python package, and can be installed in many ways, but we recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/)
+AIOLocust can be installed in many ways, but we recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/)

 ```text
 uv tool install aiolocust